 Please join us Saturday, April 14, 2018, from 2:00-5:00pm, for an informative tour at the Johnson Experimental Forest (JEF), in Chesterfield SC.

 Attendees will gather under a beautiful oak tree at the JEF gate of the North tract for refreshments during the introductions of our host and speakers.
-We will learn from our expert presenters at five points of interest throughout the hour and a half van tour of JEF.
+We will learn from our expert presenters at five points of interest throughout the van tour of JEF.
 This experience is offered at no cost to PDLT supporters.
 Parking and bathroom facilities will be located at 4692 Teals Mill Road, Chesterfield, SC 29709.
 Event will be rain or shine, so plan according to the weather.

 This experience will showcase a 10-year effort to create a unique forest, Johnson Experimental Forest (JEF), in Chesterfield county with multiple goals in honor of his parents who farmed this land from the mid 40's into the 1980's.
 There is a very interesting story to share with Pee Dee Land Trust (PDLT) members and guests that is linked to four new movements in forestry that can be linked to the need to increase wood quality in S.C. forests.

 We thank our host, Knowlton Johnson, for coordinating this environmental experience and his renowned SC forestry experts who will be talking about the JEF projects across multiple sites in the forest.
 These forestry experts are all from SC; biographies to be emailed out to all registered attendees.

 -Dr. Pat Layton, Clemson University,Wood Utilization and Design Institute

 -Guy Sabin: VP of SC Forestry Commission; American Tree Farm System